MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lcs-solutions/code-migration-lcs-solutions.md

 # required metadata

 title: Migrate code for Finance and Operations apps solutions
-description: This topic describes how to upgrade and analyze your code in Microsoft Dynamics Lifecycle Services (LCS).
+description: This article describes how to upgrade and analyze your code in Microsoft Dynamics Lifecycle Services (LCS).
 author: kfend
 ms.date: 06/13/2018
 ms.topic: article